-She is currently ranked in Chambers UK and the Legal 500 (Band 1) for Clinical Negligence.
+She is currently ranked in Chambers UK and the Legal 500 for Clinical Negligence.
 She has consistently been ranked band 1 for Clinical Negligence.

-Strong silk who brings her skills to bear in the full array of clinical negligence and personal injury cases.
+Lauren Sutherland KC is a strong silk who brings her skills to bear in the full array of clinical negligence and personal injury cases.
 She is adept at navigating complex causation and quantum issues and is especially knowledgeable about claims relating to cerebral palsy, brain injuries and fatal incidents.
 Instructing solicitors frequently praise her for her medical knowledge.
-(Chambers 2021)
+(Chambers UK Bar Guide 2024)

 “Excellent on her feet and very well prepared.”
 (Chambers 2021)

 “She is pragmatic, great at managing expectations and very practical.”
 (Chambers 2021)

 “She has an apparently inexhaustible energy to prepare and argue some of the most ground-breaking cases”, “A highly regarded and experienced advocate recognised for her personal injury and medical negligence experience” (Chambers 2020)